Type-1 diabetic (NO insulin) – vegan keto diet

 My nerve damage became so severe in December of 2020, that I could no longer work, sleep, and had trouble functioning due to swelling and severe, burning pain in my fingers and toes.
 I was losing my hair, my lips became severely chapped, the skin under my lower lip turned into a painful rash, sunlight caused painful flare-ups in my feet and hands, I could no longer tolerate salt or spicy foods, and showers became a source of additional pain.

 A few weeks after stopping insulin, most of those problems went away, but permanent damage may have already been done.
-Today, my fingers are a little swollen, some swelling has gone down in my toes so I can now bend them and go for walks again.
+A few weeks after I stopped injecting insulin, my fingers were a little swollen, some swelling went down in my toes so I can now bend them and go for walks again.
 I stopped losing my hair, but the hair that fell out doesn’t appear to be growing back.
 My lips aren’t chapped, but I still get a rash under my lip every so often which I control with cortisone cream.
 I can lay in the sun, eat salt and spicy food.
 I can take longer, warm showers, but my toes start to lose circulation and turn shades of gray when I’m in the shower.
 When I don’t have adequate blood flow to my feet and toes, they turn almost black.
 It feels like I have cotton stuffed inside my skin (it’s a really odd, awful feeling that’s hard to explain), and really dangerous since insufficient blood flow can cause gangrene and lead to amputations.

 I haven’t taken any insulin in over 10 weeks, 75 days to be exact, but it hasn’t been easy because I have to eat very few carbs and exercise excessively to maintain healthy blood sugar levels.